canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 });
 ```

-If you go back out to your application, and refresh the page, it should all
+If you go back out to your application and refresh the page, it should all
 look and work the same (though, we removed the alert).
 What we've done, by
 separating out the view model, is make the code easier to read and maintain.